ermanimer/s7client/README.md

 - **Read(p []byte, unitID byte, addr uint16, count uint16) (n int, err error):** Read reads data from a data block of a s7 device and writes it to the provided payload.
 Returns the read-byte count and a s7client.ErrNotconnected if the client is not connected to the server.

-- **ReadErr(p []byte) error:** ReadErr parses and returns the Modbus read error of the provided payload.
-Returns a modbusclient.ErrShortResponse if the payload is short.
+- **ReadErr(p []byte) error:** ReadErr parses and returns the read error of the provided payload.
+Returns a s7client.ErrShortResponse if the payload is short.

 - **Bool(p []byte, offset int, index int) (bool, error):** Bool parses and returns a bool value fron the provided payload.
 Returns a s7client.ErrShortResponse if the payload is short.